The dadcraft Life: How Patton Dodd not only survived, but enjoyed, multiple cross-country trips with two young children.

 We love to enjoy outdoor adventure.
 Even when nobody is in the mood to get on a trail and hike, we just make it happen.
 We get our backpacks, hiking boots and the dog.
 It just always goes well.

-Postscript: If your family prefers flying over driving, don’t miss our guide to flying with children without losing your mind.
+If you too are soon to drive long distances, check out three of our favorite audiobook series.
+Or, if your family prefers flying over driving, don’t miss our guide to flying with children without losing your mind.

 Photo used with permission of Patton Dodd.